Proto-Athabaskan language: Consonant reconstruction

-The traditional reconstruction of the Proto-Athabaskan sound system consists of 45 consonants (Cook 1981; Krauss & Golla 1981; Krauss & Leer 1981; Cook & Rice 1989), as detailed in the following table.
+The traditional reconstruction of the Proto-Athabaskan sound system consists of 45 consonants, as detailed in the following table.

 First person singular fricative

-A peculiar proto-phoneme in Proto-Athabaskan is the sound that Krauss (1976b) represents as *$, and which Leer (2005:284) has represented as *šʸ though lately he has since returned to *$ (e.g. Leer 2008).
+A peculiar proto-phoneme in Proto-Athabaskan is the sound that Krauss represents as *$, and which Leer has represented as *šʸ though lately he has since returned to *$.
 This is the phoneme found in Proto-Athabaskan, Proto-Athabaskan–Eyak, and Proto-Na-Dene that occurs in various reflexes of the first person singular pronoun.
 In Athabaskan languages, it usually has a reflex of /š/, the alveolar fricative, but in Eyak it appears as /x/ and in Tlingit as /χ/.
-Peculiarly, in Kwalhioqua-Tlatskanai, it seems to have been /x/ in at least some forms of the first-person-subject verb prefix (Krauss 1976b).
+Peculiarly, in Kwalhioqua-Tlatskanai, it seems to have been /x/ in at least some forms of the first-person-subject verb prefix.
 It does not correspond well with other fricatives, a situation that led Krauss to considering it as unique.
 This proto-phoneme is not given in the table above, but is always assumed to be somehow a part of the Proto-Athabaskan inventory.

 New consonant reconstruction

-A newer reconstruction by Leer (2005:284) constitutes a significant reorganization of the system.
+A newer reconstruction by Leer constitutes a significant reorganization of the system.
 Velars are reinterpreted as palatals, labialized postalveolar affricates are reinterpreted as retroflex consonants, and other labialized consonants are removed.
 In addition, the clear assertion is made that stops and affricates are phonologically the same class, although they may be articulated somewhat differently.
 Leer also adopted the argument advanced by Keren Rice (1997) that there was no need to distinguish between *y and *žʸ.
 The resulting system is somewhat simpler than the traditional one, with 8 fewer phonemes.

 The asymmetric lack of retroflex fricatives in the Proto-Athabaskan inventory appears as a surprising gap, but Leer argued against them being distinguished from *š and *ž: "In my reconstruction, PA lacked distinctively reflexed *šʳ and *žʳ as opposed to plain *š and *ž".
-Although Leer (2005) did not include *ʔ and *h in his list of reconstructed consonants, those two proto-phonemes nevertheless appear in a variety of reconstructions in the same article and hence it can be assumed that they are indeed part of his proto-phoneme inventory.
+Although Leer did not include *ʔ and *h in his list of reconstructed consonants, those two proto-phonemes nevertheless appear in a variety of reconstructions in the same article and hence it can be assumed that they are indeed part of his proto-phoneme inventory.

 Vowel reconstruction

-Leer (2005:284) also offered a vowel system consisting of four long or full vowels and three short or reduced vowels which are more centralized.
+Leer also offered a vowel system consisting of four long or full vowels and three short or reduced vowels which are more centralized.

-The following table is adapted from Leer 2005 (p.
-286) and shows the vowel correspondences between Proto-Athabaskan and the better documented Athabaskan languages.
+The following table is adapted from Leer 2005 and shows the vowel correspondences between Proto-Athabaskan and the better documented Athabaskan languages.